JackElli/invitr.io/README.md

 ## A project to make it easier for you to invite people to your events

-use 'docker-compose up --build -d' to build and run the project locally
+use `docker-compose up --build -d` to build and run the project locally